buepro/typo3-pizpalue/Documentation/User/Various.rst

 ============================= =============================================================================
 pp-label-dataprotection       Used in content element to define a replacement text for a data
-                              protection notice check box (see contact page). pp-parent-height              Elements using this class will get the same height as their parent element pp-row-height                 Elements in a row using this class will have the same height (wrapping containers). pp-row-child-height           Elements in a row using this class will have their direct child elements harmonized.
-Each child element will have the same height as its neighbour element in an other column.
-The class just works with "Text with images" content elements. pp-below-header               Used to shift a content element below the page header by applying a negative top margin. pp-extend-link                Assign this class to a link to make the closest ancestor container with class
+                              protection notice check box (see contact page). pp-below-header               Used to shift a content element below the page header by applying a negative top margin. pp-extend-link                Assign this class to a link to make the closest ancestor container with class